SteveJM/Bash-Intro/Course.md

 # Further Reading

-I hope that this short couse has helped you to become more familiar and comfortable using the Raspberry Pi command line.
+I hope that this short course has helped you to become more familiar and comfortable using the Raspberry Pi command line.
 Once you have grasped the commands that I have described above you will no doubt want to learn more about them.

 ### Help